-Our primary customer is the U.S. Department of Defense (DoD), with a high concentration in the U.S. Army.
-For the years ended December 31, 2018, 2017 and 2016, we had total revenue of \$1.3 billion, \$1.1 billion and \$1.2 billion, respectively, all of which was derived from U.S. government customers.
+Our primary customer is the U.S. Department of Defense (DoD), with a large concentration in the U.S. Army.
+For the years ended December 31, 2019, 2018 and 2017, we had total revenue of \$1.4 billion, \$1.3 billion and \$1.1 billion, respectively, substantially all of which was derived from U.S. government customers.
+We operate as one segment.

-We employ approximately 6,700 people, including approximately 700 employees who joined our company following our acquisition of SENTEL Corporation (SENTEL) in January 2018, and engage approximately 6,500 subcontractor personnel around the world.
-This includes an experienced management team with an average of 27 years of experience in the military, defense industry, and a wide range of U.S. government agencies.
+We employ approximately 7,200 people and engage approximately 6,000 subcontractor personnel around the world.
+This includes an experienced management team with an average of 33 years of experience in the military, defense industry, and a wide range of U.S. government agencies.
 Our management team has experience winning new contracts, driving premier operating efficiency, and managing all aspects of the demanding compliance culture required to do business with the U.S. government worldwide.
 We are also a leading employer of veterans with more than 35% of our employees voluntarily reporting a military background, and we have been recognized numerous times in recent years by veteran-focused organizations as a military-friendly employer.